JeffDecary/JeffDecary.github.io/_pages/about.md

 ---

-"How can't you be romantic about baseball" — *Moneyball* (2011) I like to think that anything you care deeply about—even the silliest things—can be special!
+"How can't you be romantic about baseball" — *Moneyball* (2011) I believe that anything you care deeply about—even the silliest things—can be special!

 ---